Skip to content

 Hello and welcome to Sarah’s Kitchen Travels

 From childhood comfort food to cooking on open fires in the Himalayas food has been my passport to explore a world full of wonder.
 Bustling street markets in Kathmandu to small fishing villages in Guernsey each destination inspires my creations, infusing my dishes with the rich stories and traditions of diverse cultures.
-I hope you enjoy this site as much as I enjoy researching it.

 Travels in pictures